e-c-k-e-r/vall-e/docs/models_v2.md

 * `parallel_attention_mask_dropout`: this governs the rate of flipping to a causal (triangle) mask for training
 	* there's *some* reason to do this ablation, but it ruins the model (but the model can easily recover if erroneously trained with this)
 	* the model might eventually train itself to work around this, or it might need to be aware of this from the beginning, but it's not something to toy with.
+* `use_segmented_attention_mask`: training metrics suggests this is fine, but real world usage shows it's not.
 * `use_sliding_attention_mask`: this applies a sliding attention mask within each segment of the input (for example, slide within the text, slide within the prom, slide within the resp), as something said in the beginning of the utterance shouldn't affect what's aid at the end
 	* however, it's possible this is a detriment itself, but further experimentation is needed
 * `len_parallel_training`: this uses a clever quirk with how attention works to train duration prediction alongside normal TTS tasks